dobbbri/daily/README.md

-# Darcula inspired by IntelliJ and Oceanic next
+# Darcula - Oceanic - One
-## 2 beautiful dark themes
+## 3 Famous and beautiful dark themes

- - Darcula
+ - Darcula inspired by IntelliJ
- - Oceanic
+ - Oceanic Next
+ - One Dark

 Screenshots coming soon